Automattic/jetpack/readme.txt

 * General: remove deprecated compatibility code for older versions of WordPress. #6337
 * Holiday Snow: remove settings outside of Holiday Snow period. #6298
 * Infinite Scroll: update wording in settings to avoid any confusion. #6239
+* Infinite Scroll: the classes `infinite-scroll` and `neverending` are now applied using JS instead of PHP. #6346
 * Publicize: add Unit Tests to make sure Publicize doesn't break when making changes to the Publicize process. #6018
 * Sharing: allow filtering of the shared link in the Email Sharing button. #6342
 * Slideshow shortcode: add filter to customize speed of the slideshow. #3297